Th3Whit3Wolf/sway-colord/README.md

 - [ ] Atom
 - [ ] Spotify
-- [ ] Set environment variable that can be used in scripts
+- [x] Set environment variable that can be used in scripts

 ### UI

 - [ ] tui
 - [ ] gui

-## How to get waybar theme to change automatically?

-Waybar will change automatically with the gtk theme if you [make waybar follow the gtk theme](https://github.com/Alexays/Waybar/wiki/Styling#making-waybar-follow-the-gtk-theme).

 ## Instructions